What to do and consider if you’ve been laid off

-The value of your DCPP is also tax-deferred, but is considered to be “locked-in” as it is subject to either provincial or federal pension legislation.
-As a result, there will be restrictions on the ability to make withdrawals and restrictions to protect spousal rights for retirement and death benefits.
+The value of your DCPP is also tax-deferred, but is “locked-in” since it’s subject to either provincial or federal pension legislation.
+There are restrictions on withdrawals and to protect spousal rights for retirement and death benefits.

-The value of the DCPP will generally be transferred to what is essentially a locked-in RRSP, most commonly a Locked-in Retirement Account (LIRA) or a Locked-in Retirement Savings Plan (LRSP), depending on the applicable pension legislation.
-Generally, these accounts would not be accessible until a lifetime income is initiated with a transfer to a Life Income Fund (LIF) or a life annuity.
+The value of the DCPP will generally be transferred to what is essentially a locked-in RRSP, most commonly a Locked-in Retirement Account (LIRA) or a Locked-in Retirement Savings Plan (LRSP).
+Generally, these accounts wouldn’t be accessible until a lifetime income is initiated with a transfer to a Life Income Fund (LIF) or a life annuity.

 Deferred compensation arrangements

-If you have Restricted Stock Units (RSUs), Deferred Stock Units (DSUs), stock options or a similar incentive plan, the specifics will vary from employer to employer and the details of vesting, payment and exercising of options will be outlined in your severance package.
+If you have restricted stock units (RSUs), deferred stock units (DSUs), stock options or a similar incentive plan, the specifics will vary from employer to employer and the details will be outlined in your severance package.

 The taxation and timing of these transactions need to be considered and included as part of your overall strategy for maximizing all of your termination options.
 We recommend seeking the advice of a tax professional.

-Your total taxable income in the year of the layoff may be substantial.
-Remember, your annual income taxes are based on your total income for the calendar year and this will include earned income and taxable benefits up to the date of termination, severance payments and other sources of taxable income.
+Your taxable income in the year of the layoff could be substantial.
+Remember, your annual income taxes are based on your total income for the calendar year—this will include earned income and taxable benefits up to the date of termination, plus severance payments.

-Your total taxable income in the year of the layoff may be increased further as a result of electing to take the commuted value of your DBPP.
+Your total taxable income in the year of the layoff may increase if you take the commuted value of your DBPP.
 The payment of the commuted value of a DBPP into a LIRA account is subject to the calculation of the maximum transfer value (MTV).
 Any amount in excess of the MTV is paid out as a taxable lump sum amount.

-Lump sum payments are subject to withholding tax.
-Refer to Withholding rates for lump-sum payments to confirm the amount of tax withheld on any payments you have received.
 However, your total tax payable will be based on your total taxable income for the year.
-As a result, you will have to come up with additional cash at tax time to pay your tax bill, so it’s important to take advantage of any tax savings opportunities available.
+You’ll have to come up with additional cash at tax time to pay your tax bill, so it’s important to take advantage of any tax savings opportunities you can.

 Maximizing RRSP contributions up to your available RRSP contribution room is a simple and effective way to reduce your current tax bill.
 Amounts contributed to an RRSP are deducted from your taxable income and will reduce your tax payable.
-As mentioned, if some of your severance qualifies as eligible retiring allowance, that amount can be contributed directly to your RRSP without the use of RRSP room.
+And as we went over above, if some of your severance qualifies as eligible retiring allowance, that amount can be contributed directly to your RRSP without the use of RRSP room.

-You should also maximize contributions to your tax free savings account (TFSA) and your spouse or common-law partner’s TFSA.
-Although this will not reduce your current tax, it will provide tax-free growth and withdrawals going forward.
+You should also maximize contributions to your tax-free savings account (TFSA) and your spouse or common-law partner’s TFSA.
+Although this won’t reduce your current tax, it will provide tax-free growth and withdrawals going forward.

-It may be worthwhile confirming if there is an option to have any of your severance paid as deferred payments, allowing the amount to be paid to you over 2 years or more and therefore reduce the total tax burden.
-The potential tax savings should be considered in conjunction with the time value of money.
-For example, if the payment is deferred until a future year the opportunity to invest/utilize these funds for the remaining months in the year would be lost.
+It may be worthwhile confirming if there’s an option to have any of your severance paid as deferred payments, allowing the amount to be paid to you over two years or more, and reducing your tax burden.
+Any potential tax savings should be considered alongside the time value of money.
+For example, if the payment is deferred until a future year, the opportunity to invest or utilize these funds for the remaining months in the year would be lost.

-To ensure you are making the most of your termination payouts consider speaking with a qualified tax professional to discuss other tax savings strategies that may be available.
+To make sure you’re making the most of your termination payouts, we recommend that you talk with a qualified tax professional to go over other tax savings strategies that suit your needs.

 Looking at the bigger picture

-Now more than ever it is important to ensure you have enough cash and liquid assets to maintain essential household expenses and ensure illiquidity does not become an issue.
-The ATB Wealth Financial Management Fundamentals Guide discusses financial management strategies that can help you make the most of your current financial situation including:
+It’s important that you have enough cash and liquid assets to maintain essential household expenses and prevent illiquidity.
+The ATB Wealth Financial Management Fundamentals Guide outlines financial management strategies that can help you make the most of your current financial situation, including: